High Dimensional Forecasting via Interpretable Vector Autoregression: Methodology

 Estimating the parameters of this model is challenging unless $T$ is sufficiently large.
+Indeed, when $T > kp$ but $kp/T\approx 1$, estimation by least squares becomes imprecise.
 We therefore seek to incorporate reasonable structural assumptions on the parameter space to make estimation tractable for moderate to small $T$.
-Multiple authors have considered using the lasso penalty, building in the assumption that the lagged coefficient matrices $\mathbf{B}^{(\ell)}$ are sparse \citep{BickelSong,Davis,Hsu}; theoretical work has elucidated how such structural assumptions can lead to better estimation performance even when the number of parameters is large \citep{basu2013estimation}.
-In what follows, we define a class of sparsity patterns, which we call hierarchical lag structures, that arises in the context of multivariate time series.
+Multiple authors have considered using the lasso penalty, building in the assumption that the lagged coefficient matrices $\PhiB^{(\ell)}$ are sparse (e.g., \citealp{BickelSong,Davis,Hsu}); theoretical work has elucidated how such structural assumptions can lead to better estimation performance even when the number of parameters is large (e.g., \citealp{basu2013estimation}, \citealp{Melnyk16}, \citealp{lin17}).
+In what follows, we define a class of sparsity patterns, which we call hierarchical lag or HLag structures, that arises in the context of multivariate time series.